dsccommunity/xRemoteDesktopSessionHost/README.md

 ### Unreleased

+* Fix issue where DSC configuration gets into a reboot loop because sessionhost does not match (casing) and RDMS service is not started in time

 ### 1.4.0.0

 * Updated CollectionName parameter to validate length between 1 and 15 characters, and added tests to verify.